yesihaveidea/myrtille/DOCUMENTATION.md

 If you want Visual Studio to load the Myrtille setup project, you have to install the (official and free) Microsoft Visual Studio 2015 Installer Projects extension (https://visualstudiogallery.msdn.microsoft.com/f1cc3f3e-c300-40a7-8797-c509fb8933b9).

 The Myrtille build have the two classic solution configurations: "Debug" and "Release", on "Mixed Platforms" ("Win32" for C++ and "Any CPU" for C# projects).
+See https://github.com/FreeRDP/FreeRDP/wiki/Build-on-Windows-Visual-C---2012-(32-and-64-bit) (also applicable for VS2015) for the myrtille FreeRDP fork build.
+If you intend to build the myrtille installer, you will need first to build the myrtille FreeRDP fork.

 ### Startup projects
 If you want to run Myrtille with Visual Studio, you should set startup projects on the solution in the following order (multiple startup projects):